-All proposals must be aligned with the Society's Strategy (2020-2025) and its Research Roadmap (please ensure you refer to these documents prior to submitting an application).
-Proposed projects must be in either: a) translational biomedical research or b) clinical trials/clinical research.
-Translational projects may also address strategic priorities.
-These areas are described below in greater detail:
+All proposals must be aligned with the Society's Strategy (2020-2025) (see here) and Research Roadmap (see here).
+Please ensure you refer to these documents prior to submitting an application.

+Proposed projects must be cancer survivorship research.
+Applications may also address our strategic priorities.
+These areas are described below in further detail: